INTERPRETATIONS

 "popping" means when the dog stops and looks back at the handler for instruction on either a mark or a blind without being told to do so by the handler.

-"Suspend" shall mean that a member is deprived, for the period ordered, of all the privileges of The Canadian Kennel Club.
+"Suspend" means to deprive a member, for the period ordered, of all the privileges of The Canadian Kennel Club.

 "switching" means when a dog starts out to retrieve one bird, reaches the area of the fall, hunts for the bird, then, not being able to find the bird, leaves the area of the fall and goes to the area of the fall for another mark.

-"under judgement" means a dog in under judgement from the time the handler says he is ready until the bird has been delivered to the handler and returned to the judges.
-In the WCI and WCX tests the dog is under judgement as soon as he leaves the holding being to come to line.
-Judging is continuous until the dog leaves the line (a handler should not touch his dog at any time while it is under judgement in either WCI or WCX).
+"under judgement" means a dog is under judgement from the time the handler says he is ready until the bird has been delivered to the handler and returned to the judges.
+In the WCI and WCX tests the dog is under judgement as soon as he leaves the holding blind to come to line.
+Judging is continuous until the dog leaves the line (a handler should not touch his dog at any time while it is under judgement in either WCI or WCX)

 "upwind" means the dog is facing into the wind so that the dog can acquire the scent of the bird.